 - What would your clients expect to find on your website?

 - Which functionalities would your website require?

-Answering these questions will help both you and an agency you contact for web design services to better understand your website’s scope.
-Moving on with our website design cost calculator, let’s explore the main factors that influence web design costs.
+Answering these questions will help you and an agency you contact for web design services to better understand your website’s scope.
+Moving on with our website cost calculator, let’s explore the main factors influencing web design costs.

 Website size and the level of design